sourceperl/rpi.servers/rpi_lamp/README.md

 ## What this server do

-- provide a web server (Apache2 with PHP5) with a database (MySQL)
+- install a web server Apache2 with PHP (5 for jessie/7 for stretch)
+- install a database (MySQL for jessie or MariaDB for stretch)
-- also add phpadmin for manage database
+- also add phpmyadmin for manage the database

 ## Setup